Not sure if your cosmetic products are safe? Here’s a quick and easy list of the top ingredients to avoid in skincare and makeup products.

-Parabens are known endocrine disruptors, meaning they mimic estrogen in the body and can lead to hormonal imbalances, and possibly even breast cancer.
-For example, a recent study found concentrations of parabens, specifically methylparaben, in human breast tumors.
+Parabens are known endocrine disruptors, meaning they mimic estrogen in the body and can cause hormonal issues.
+A recent study found concentrations of parabens, specifically methylparaben, in human breast tumors.
 Another study found 99% of all cancerous breast tumors contained parabens.

 2. Artificial Fragrance/Parfum

 Almost every single conventional skincare and cosmetic product (even “unscented” ones) contains artificial fragrances.
-Manufacturers aren’t required to reveal what’s actually in their fragrances, so you’ll simply see Fragrance or Parfum on the ingredients list when it could actually be a cocktail of carcinogens, allergens, endocrine disruptors, and irritants.
+Manufacturers aren’t required to reveal what’s actually in their fragrances, so you’ll simply see “Fragrance” or “Parfum” on the ingredients list when it could actually be a cocktail of carcinogens, allergens, endocrine disruptors, and irritants.

 3. Sodium Lauryl Sulfate and Sodium Laureth Sulfate

-SLS/SLES are foaming agents used in a slew of personal care products, including skincare and cosmetics, shampoo, and toothpaste.
+SLS/SLES are foaming agents used in a slew of personal care products, including skin care and cosmetics, shampoo, and toothpaste.
 They are surfactants that can cause skin irritation or trigger allergies.
 Additionally, chemical compounds known as “nitrosamines” are common by-products of the sulphation process.
 90% of nitrosamines are believed to be carcinogenic.